iotaledger/trinity-wallet/docs/styleguide/styleguide.md

 ```

 ## Formatting
-Follow the alignment, spacing, ordering and quote usage rules described in detail in [Airbnb React Style Guide](https://github.com/airbnb/javascript) and defined in Eslint configuration of the wallet.
+Follow the code structure, formatting and overall best practice described in detail in [Airbnb React Style Guide](https://github.com/airbnb/javascript) and defined in Eslint configuration of the wallet.
 Run `eslint src/desktop/src/` or `eslint src/mobile/src/` to check for formatting errors.

 ## Documentation
 All React components and containers should have a general description (purpose, functionality) and the description of it's propTypes in [JSDoc](http://usejsdoc.org/]) format: